Who Were the Foresters?

 By July of 2011, TIARA Foresters Project volunteers completed an index of over 27,000 entries that identified MCOF members who died between 1880 and 1935.
 In August 2011, the MCOF record collection was moved to the University Archives and Special Collections at the Joseph P. Healey Library, University of Massachusetts, Boston, Massachusetts.
-TIARA volunteers are continuing their collaboration with the Healey Library and are currently adding deaths from 1936 -1945.
+TIARA volunteers are continuing their collaboration with the Healey Library and are currently adding deaths from 1936 -1945 and beyond.
 This index has been integrated with the 1880 – 1935 deaths and can be accessed at http://blogs.umb.edu/archives/collections/foresters/recordsearch/.

 What Do the Foresters Records Contain?

 Each prospective Forester applying for coverage completed an application.
 The application included personal data, family information and a physical examination.
 Subsequent death benefit disbursements named beneficiaries.
 Any additional correspondence regarding beneficiaries was also included in the Foresters Mortuary Record.
 This material reveals a wealth of information about family structure, health, mortality, mobility, and occupations of predominantly Irish immigrants and their descendants who settled in Massachusetts.

 Click on the following images to see samples of the records.